 amount above $50k

-JumpStart is the clear winner as you will earn a higher interest rate on your funds!
+JumpStart allows you to earn a higher interest rate on your funds.

 Here’s the eligible age that you can apply for both accounts: